26 Great Books on Vietnam

 Verdict: Buy it!

-Charles Phan, head chef and owner of the popular San Francisco restaurant, the Slanted Door, wrote this cookbook with recipes from his restaurant.
-I’ve never eaten at the Slanted Door.
-But I’ve cooked the restaurant’s famous dish, Shaken Beef.
 I wasn’t impressed.
-My problem with the recipe was that it called for way too much beef to cook in a home cook’s wok (maybe it’s ok for a restaurant wok).
+My problem with the recipe was that it calls for way too much beef to cook in a home cook’s wok (maybe it’s ok for a restaurant wok).
 When you cook in a wok, you need to cook fast, so you shouldn’t have too much food in it.
 If you do, the ingredients will either be overcooked or undercooked.
 The recipe also called for a very expensive cut of beef: filet mignon!
 In the end, I got an overpriced unevenly cooked disaster of a dish.

 Verdict: Skip it!

-While I was disappointed with Charles Phan’s The Slanted Door, I love, love, love Vietnamese Home Cooking.
 Charles Pham is Chinese-Vietnamese, so some of the recipes are more Chinese than Vietnamese.
-Don’t worry!
-There are lots of Vietnamese dishes.
+Don’t worry, though—there are still lots of Vietnamese dishes.

 The recipes are clear and easy to follow—perfect for the home cook.
-My favorite dish from this book is the steamed pork ribs with black bean sauce.
-I cook this dish over and over again.
-I highly recommend getting Vietnamese Home Cooking!
+My favorite dish from this book is steamed pork ribs with black bean sauce, which I cooked over and over again.

 Verdict: Definitely buy it!